 7. You write without a personality or distinctive voice.

-If you don’t have a unique personality or voice associated with your writing, then your readers will find it difficult to differentiate your blog from all the others out there.
+If you don’t have a unique personality or voice associated with your writing, then your readers may find it difficult to differentiate your blog from all the others out there.

-As an entrepreneur or company, you need to decide what your voice will be like throughout all your content.
+As an entrepreneur or company, you need to decide what your voice and writing style will be like throughout your content.
 There can be no inconsistencies.
 You want your reader to identify with you as a “real” person they can trust.
 When you show personality, you show that you’re human.
 (Or, if you’re a company, “humanish”)

 Depending on your industry, you may have to carefully choose your writing voice.
 If you write for a financial institution, you should probably have an intelligent, no-nonsense voice that exudes expertise and trust.
-However, if you write for a tee-shirt company, you can have more fun and playfulness in your voice.
+However, if you write for a tee-shirt company, you can be more fun and playful with your voice.